 Pavement Preservation

-The Moving Ahead for Progress in the 21st Century Act (MAP-21) defines pavement preservation as programs and activities employing a network level, long-term strategy that enhances pavement performance by using an integrated, cost-effective set of practices that extend pavement life, improve safety, and meet road user expectations.
+The Moving Ahead for Progress in the 21st Century Act (MAP-21) defines pavement preservation as a long-term, network-level strategy designed to enhance pavement performance.
+It utilizes an integrated, cost-effective set of practices that:

 Pavement Preservation Group Study